Two Area High School Students Will Win Trip to Nation’s Capital June 6-15, 2018

 Each contestant must complete and submit an application and original submission.

-Online applications and original submissions must be received by Feb.
-9, 2017.
-Applicants must also submit two letters of reference (one of which must come from a current teacher, principal or counselor) by Feb.
-9, 2017.
+Online applications and original submissions, along with two letters of reference (one of which must come from a current teacher, principal or counselor) are due by Feb.
+8, 2018.

 The original submission must be submitted via e-mail at YouthTour@united-cs.com.
 The original submission will consist of either a one- to two-page original essay or PowerPoint presentation of no fewer than 10 slides on your chosen topic of the three listed below.
 All submissions become the property of United.